Trump's 'Go Back' Rhetoric Is Sign Of A Racially Divisive And Turbulent Year To Come

 That support from independents helped propel Democrats to take back the House in 2018, and independents are especially vital for Republicans to win in presidential elections.

 Just how much?
-Republicans have won independents in seven of the last 11 presidential elections, and they won six of those elections.
-2012 was the exception with Mitt Romney winning independents by 5, but losing the election.
+Republicans have won independents in seven of the last 11 presidential elections, and they won five of those elections.
+The 1976 and 2012 races were the exceptions.
+Mitt Romney won independents by 5 in 2012, but lost the election.
 In 2016, Trump won them by 4 points, according to exit polls, but lost the popular vote.

-That demonstrates the need, even more so, for Republicans to win independents, as independents have become a larger share of the electorate – 31% in 2016 versus 26% in 2004.
+That demonstrates the need, even more so, for Republicans to win independents, who have become a larger share of the electorate – 31% in 2016 versus 26% in 2004.

-Meanwhile, Trump is personally under water with independents.
+Trump is personally under water with independents.
 While he saw his highest quarterly approval rating on average this past quarter, according to Gallup — with an average of about 43% — that's still lower than his percentage of the vote in 2016 (about 46%).

 Dragging him down?
 Just 35% of independents approved of the job he's doing.
 So it's no surprise that Trump is grasping for something to sway them.